-Northland Pioneer College embraces and supports the philosophy of shared governance.
+Northland Pioneer College (NPC) embraces and supports the philosophy of shared governance.
 This procedure affirms the support of the NPC District Governing Board for the organization of an internal governance structure and appropriate standing committees.

-- Collaboration, respect and trust
+- Collaboration, civility, and trust

 - Openness and transparency

-- Flexibility and nimbleness
+- Flexibility and responsiveness

 Proposed Recommendation Process